celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 In this documentation pages we're going to use a Docker image containing the Celo node software.

+You can use also this [reference script](../../../scripts/run-docker-validator-network.sh) for running the Celo validator stack using Docker containers.

 ### Obtain and lock up some Celo Gold for staking

 #### Baklava